-If it was not for its strict access regulations, this island could have been the perfect urbex dream location.
+Were it not for the strict access regulations, this island could have been an urban explorer’s dream.
 It is located 15km off the coast of Nagasaki.
 Its official name is Hashima Island, but it is universally called Gunkanjima, Battleship Island, for its warship-like shape.
 Since it was opened to tourism in 2009, the abandoned island is easily accessible by guided tours from Nagasaki port.

 Collapse at Any Time